-9.11.
+- 9.11.
 Policy ESD15 sets out that development should consider the amenity of both existing and future development.
-In this case, there are residential properties to the north and south of the position of the infrastructure.
-It is understood that the kiosks and charging points do not create noise nuisance and the use of the parking spaces by electric vehicles is unlikely to be any more disruptive than their use by non-electric vehicles.
-The kiosk and charging points are also unlikely to cause impacts to residential amenity otherwise.
+In this case, the development is positioned close to the rear boundary of a number of nearby residential properties, one of whom has raised concerns with the positioning proposed. - 9.12.
+The applicant has confirmed that the position was chosen due to the proximity to the point of connection to the electrical network and the chosen position was therefore the most cost-effective option.
+It is understood that the kiosks and charging points do not create noise nuisance and the use of the parking spaces by electric vehicles is unlikely to be anymore disruptive than their use by non-electric vehicles. - 9.13.
+The kiosk is also unlikely to cause impacts to residential amenity by way of over dominance, loss of light or loss of privacy as the tallest item proposed being the kiosk, at 2.2m high is only just taller than a fence which could be provided under permitted development and the fact that it is visible is not a reason to resist a proposal.
 As such, the proposal complies with Policy ESD15 in this respect.